-1. The Council of the Association shall consist of (a) the President, the Vice-Presidents, the Secretary-Treasurer, (b) the chair and immediate past-chair of the Assembly of State Conferences, (c) the chair and immediate past-chair of the AAUP-CBC, the immediate past former Presidents of the Association, as an non-voting ex-officio member for a period of three-two years immediately following his/hertheir term as President, and (ce) twenty-eight-directly-elected Council Mmembers, who shall be elected in even-numbered years in the manner provided in Article V, to serve for four-year terms which expire at the close of the biennial last session of the Annual MeetingAssociation Meeting following the election of their successors, or, if a meeting of the Council is held after and in connection with the Annual Mmeeting, at the close of the last session of theof that Council meeting.
-If the chair of the Assembly of State

-Conferences or the chair of the AAUP-CBC is reelected to his or her respective office, the immediate past-chair shall remain a full member of Council no more than five years from the time he or she was elected, and shall remain one additional year as a non-voting member.
+The Council of the Association shall consist of (a) the President, the Vice-Presidents, the Secretary-Treasurer, (b) the chair and immediate past-chair of the Assembly of State Conferences, (c) the chair and immediate past-chair of the AAUP-CBC, (d) the former Presidents of the Association for a period of three years immediately following their term as President, and (e) twenty-eight directly elected members, who shall be elected in even-numbered years in the manner provided in Article V, to serve for four-year terms which expire at the close of the last session of the Annual Meeting following the election of their successors, or, if a meeting of the Council is held after and in connection with the Annual Meeting, at the close of the last session of the Council.
+If the chair of the Assembly of State Conferences or the chair of the AAUP-CBC is reelected to his or her respective office, the immediate past-chair shall remain a full member of Council no more than five years from the time he or she was elected, and shall remain one additional year as a non-voting member.